 Effective cyber supply chain risk management ensures, as much as possible, the secure supply of products and services for systems throughout their lifetime.
-For products, this includes their design, manufacture, delivery, maintenance and disposal.
+This includes their design, manufacture, delivery, maintenance, decommissioning and disposal.
 As such, cyber supply chain risk management forms a significant component of any organisation’s overall cyber security strategy.

 Managing the cyber supply chain

-Cyber supply chain risk management can be undertaken by identifying the cyber supply chain, understanding cyber supply chain risk, setting cyber security expectations with suppliers, auditing suppliers for compliance, and continual monitoring and improvement of cyber supply chain security practices.
+Cyber supply chain risk management can be achieved by identifying the cyber supply chain, understanding cyber supply chain risk, setting cyber security expectations, auditing for compliance, and monitoring and improving cyber supply chain security practices.

 Identify the cyber supply chain

 The first step in cyber supply chain risk management is to identify the cyber supply chain.
-This includes all suppliers, such as software and hardware vendors, managed services providers, and where possible, their sub-contractors.
-Furthermore, it is important to know the value of information that your systems process, store and communicate, as well as the value of any information that may be entrusted to suppliers.
+This includes all suppliers, manufacturers, distributors and retailers, and where possible, their sub-contractors.
+Furthermore, it is important organisations know the value of information that their systems process, store and communicate, as well as the value of any information that may be entrusted to other businesses.

-As a starting point, organisations should establish a list of suppliers they have business arrangements with.
-While an exhaustive list of all suppliers, especially their sub-contractors, may not be possible, the identification of those responsible for products or services with security enforcing functions, privileged access or handling particularly sensitive information should be prioritised.
+As a starting point, organisations should establish a list of suppliers, manufacturers, distributors and retailers they have business arrangements with.
+While an exhaustive list of such businesses, especially their sub-contractors, may not be possible, the identification of those responsible for products or services with security enforcing functions, privileged access or handling particularly sensitive information should be prioritised.

 Understand cyber supply chain risk

-As a result of understanding their cyber supply chain risk, organisations should be able to develop both a prioritised list of suppliers that present a high risk to their organisation along with an associated cyber supply chain risk management plan.
-It is important to note though that organisations should not only consider the cyber supply chain risk posed by their suppliers but also the cyber supply chain risk that they pose to their customers.
+As a result of understanding their cyber supply chain risk, organisations should be able to develop both a prioritised list of suppliers, manufacturers, distributors and retailers that present a high risk to their organisation along with an associated cyber supply chain risk management plan.
+It is important to note though that organisations should not only consider the cyber supply chain risk posed by other businesses but also the cyber supply chain risk that they pose to their customers.

-Regardless of which suppliers are deemed a high risk at any given time, organisations should seek to establish cyber security expectations with all of their suppliers.
-As part of this, cyber security expectations should be clearly documented in contracts or memorandum of understandings in order to ensure that suppliers are appropriately managing their own security posture, including their cyber supply chain risk.
+Regardless of which suppliers, manufacturers, distributors or retailers are deemed a high risk at any given time, organisations should seek to establish cyber security expectations with all of these businesses.
+As part of this, cyber security expectations should be clearly documented in contracts or memorandum of understandings in order to ensure that businesses are appropriately managing their own security posture, including their cyber supply chain risk.
 Furthermore, it is critical that such agreements stipulate the requirement for any cyber security incidents to be openly and transparently reported to their customers and appropriate authorities in a timely manner.

-Once cyber security expectations have been established with suppliers, it is important that organisations have confidence that those expectations are being met.
+Once cyber security expectations have been established with suppliers, manufacturers, distributors and retailers, it is important that organisations have confidence that those expectations are being met.
 One way to achieve such assurances is through routine audits or other forms of technical assessments.
-Provisions for such activities should be stipulated within contracts or memorandum of understandings (often referred to as a ‘right to audit’ clause) and can serve as a way to gain independent assurances of the security posture of suppliers.
+Provisions for such activities should be stipulated within contracts or memorandum of understandings (often referred to as a ‘right to audit’ clause) and can serve as a way to gain independent assurances of the security posture of businesses.

-Ultimately, effective cyber supply chain risk management is based upon trusting partnerships between suppliers and customers.
-Such partnerships can be strengthened through common cyber security goals and information sharing arrangements, such as sharing best practices and threat intelligence, as well as assisting each other with responding to cyber security incidents and involving each other in any cyber security exercises.
+Ultimately, effective cyber supply chain risk management is based upon trusted partnerships between suppliers, manufacturers, distributors, retailers and their customers.
+Such partnerships can be strengthened through common cyber security goals, information sharing arrangements (such as sharing best practices and threat intelligence), assisting each other with responding to cyber security incidents and involving each other in cyber security exercises.